Last Updated September 15, 2020

 Simply put, most types of golf carts are designed to work with a range of different batteries.
 A new battery will increase a golf cart’s motor output.
 The result of the motor output increase is higher speed.
 Purchasing new batteries with a higher voltage maximum will increase your golf cart’s speed dramatically.

-We highly recommend Trojan Golf Cart Batteries, if you plan to replace.
+We highly recommend Golf Cart Batteries, if you plan to replace.
 They are the best in the industry, with innovative safety features, longevity and the highest level of power available.
 Trojan golf cart batteries pack a punch and will definitely not let you down.

 Pro-Tip: If you upgrade your golf cart batteries, we also recommend that you replace your Golf Cart Battery Cables

-Keep It Light / Keep It Clean
+6. Keep Your Cart Light / Keep It Clean

 Likely a 'no-brainer' but, one that can definitely help the overall performance in the speed department is, keeping your golf cart clean and clutter free.